LWFlouisa/episonasamipigona/README.md

 This is intended for procedural quips or sayings that a battler might use in a Turn Based Tactical RPG as an evolution of quips you'll find that are pre-scripted.

 This minimizes how much the writer has to pre determine ahead of time by simply making sure that dialogue generated is appropriate for their current rank.

+## Current Needs
+Presently my scripting language only supports snake_case format for strings, when I'm needing string to be processed in "double quotes".
+Ruby or Crystal itself doesn't have this problem.